apache/griffin/griffin-doc/tdd.md

 - Bootstrap 3.3.6 - http://getbootstrap.com

 ## Backend Service Layer
 There are several key componets hosted on the web server, such as RESTful web service, Job scheduler, Core Service.
 We provides RESTful APIs to support all kinds of clients(web browser, mobile app, applications on PC, etc.).
-The Job scheduler is responsible for triggering the execution of the models and persist the metrics values.
-The Metadata engine is to provide most of the management features such as model management, data asset management, notification management, user settings, etc.
+The Job scheduler is responsible for triggering the execution of the measures and persist the metrics values.
+The Metadata engine is to provide most of the management features such as measure management, data asset management, notification management, user settings, etc.

 ### RESTful Service
 #### Concepts